 Despite listing restrictions to our building, our staff are more than happy to help you as much as we can to ensure you make the most of your visit.
 If you have any concerns or need additional help, please speak to a member of staff.

 Housed in a grade II listed building means the museum's layout can be confusing in places.

 We use lights, sounds, smoke and smells to bring history to life.
 Please ask our team for more information.
 Sensory friendly maps are available on the day of your visit.
 These maps highlight areas of sounds, smells and other aspects which may be overloading to those with additional needs.

-In the museum's main entrance visitors will also find our sensory chill out zone with soothing lights and relaxing beanbags.
-Even though we do not allow dogs or animals into the museum, we do allow support dogs around the building.
+Although we do not allow dogs or animals into the museum, we do allow support dogs around the building.
 We are a very friendly team of both staff and volunteers so please do ask for our support.

 Visitors requiring 1-to-1 support receive one free entry ticket for their carer or support worker into the museum (when accompanying a visitor on 1-to-1 support).
 This is valid for one free carer to one full paying visitor.

 Make the most of your visit and download our sensory friendly map.